 Students who transfer to Lee College from other institutions must have official copies of their transcripts on file in the Office of Admissions and Records.
-Transcripts used to establish credits for prerequisites may be required prior to registration for classes.
+Official Transcripts must be received prior to enrollment.
+In the event that extenuating circumstances exist, contact the Registrar.